-Besides, even the term Christian is offensive to many of these groups.
-Throw in the Roman Catholic Church for most of the blame and now you’re really working up a nasty brew!
+Besides, even the term Christian is offensive to many of these individuals.
+Point to the Roman Catholic Church for most of the blame, and now you’re on the way to creating a more volatile situation!

-Is there any way to determine what day of the week Yahushua the messiah was resurrected?
+Is it actually possible to determine the exact day of the week on which Yahushua the messiah was resurrected?

 First, Yahushua tells the scribes and Pharisees that the only sign of his messiahship that would be given to an evil and adulterous generation is “the sign of Jonah the prophet.”

 For even as the prophet Jonah was in the belly of the huge fish three days and three nights, so will the son of man be in the heart of the earth three days and three nights.
 (Matthew 12:38-40; see Luke 11:29-30)